 - It’s really up to you and your creativity.
 People say imagination has no limits and if that’s true then you’ve just scored yourself a never-ending source of ideas — a bit like Netflix, isn’t it!

-But do you sometimes get this feeling that your head is suddenly empty and nothing comes to your mind?
-Here’s a small cheatsheet for you to boost your post-holidays thinking!
+For those feeling that their head is suddenly empty and nothing comes to mind, there’s a small cheatsheet to boost your post-holidays thinking!

 Yes, only you don’t actually use your oral cavity for that.
 You use your writing skills.
 The reason why storytelling becomes a bigger thing every year is that with the abundance of marketing materials only the strong survive.
 Additionally, Kurt Cobain’s lyrics seem to still resonate with people and so they wait there screaming entertain me!
 And if the advertising audience craves entertainment, they shall have it.

 Take stats and figures — abundance of factual data is fantastic only when you actually need it.
 Lists and columns of raw facts don’t really prove to be the best user-engagement technique.
 Use one shocking number or juxtapose two highly contrasting figures and voilà!
 You’ve just secured a catchy intro to your advertising story.

 But storytelling isn’t just a case of putting together a nursery rhyme with a couple of stats thrown in.
 There can be as many stories as you want and they can be fine-tuned to a point when users are blissfully oblivious of such advertising technique is placed in front of their eyes.
 It’s about human psychology — and we’ve mentioned a couple of times already how important it is to put yourself into your audience’s shoes.

 2. Case studies

 People want to buy products that work, they want proven effects and evidence to back it up.
 Case studies seem to be a perfect example of marketing storytelling that brings both credibility and quality to your offers.
 Something that surely taps into every demanding customer’s liking.